 If you’re looking for a stunning destination to visit in Europe, Slovenia fits the bill perfectly.
 I run out of superlatives when I try to describe Slovenia’s beauty and charm!
-Read on to discover 25 exciting things to do in Slovenia.
+Read on to discover the most exciting things to do in Slovenia.

-On your very first day in Slovenia, you’ll already find yourself planning your next visit to the country.
+As you get on your flight out of Slovenia, you’ll already find yourself planning your next visit to the country.
 It’s that captivating!

 THE BEST THINGS TO DO IN SLOVENIA

-To give you a head start on planning your Slovenia trip, here’s my list of 25 fabulous things to do in Slovenia!
+To give you a head start on planning your Slovenia trip, here’s our list of the absolute best things to do in Slovenia!

 #1 Explore Ljubljana, Slovenia’s pretty capital city